Car Lien Sale Service for California

 For Tow Yards | Mechanic Shops | Private Property

-Lien Sale service for mechanics, towing companies, landlords, private property and self-storage liens.
+Lien Sale service for mechanics, body shops, towing companies, landlords, private property and self-storage liens.
 Let us help you with a car lien sale for vehicles left abandoned at your business or private property.
 We can assist you with filing the required documents to process a car lien sale so you can go on taking care of business.
-Our company provides vehicle and vessel lien processing service for all of the State of California and solves your problems with abandoned vehicles.
+Our company provides vehicle and vessel easy and fast lien processing service for all of the State of California and solves your problems with abandoned vehicles.
 Our company can process the required California vehicle lien sale documents/packet quickly, and professionally so you can get title or get rid of abandoned vehicles.
 We are licensed by the California Department of Motor Vehicles (DMV), insured and bonded.

 Lien Sale Service fees for